hmcfabfive/coconut-tutorial/Pattern-matching.md

 ***
 ### Introduction

-Say you're working in a recycling facility and want to write a program that will sort out the aluminum, paper, and plastic recyclables.
+Say you're working in a recycling facility and want to write a program that will sort the aluminum, paper, and plastic recyclables.
 This would be easy enough to write using if statements:
 ```
 def sortItems(recyclable):
     """sort the items based on material"""